JValtteri/seec-email/README.md

 For encrypting the configuration file, containing the email server credintials, SEEC uses Python [Fernet](https://cryptography.io/en/latest/fernet/) library, which uses AES-128 in CBC mode.[^1]

 [^1]: https://github.com/pyca/cryptography/blob/main/src/cryptography/fernet.py

+#### Warning!

+Email header info is not encrypted.
+Do not put sensitive information in the subject field.

 ## Usage